samacohen/Investigation/README.md

 2. Install the required dependencies.
 3. Run the Flask server and open the React front-end.

-For detailed instructions, please refer to the project documentation.

 ## Folder Structure
 - **frontend**: Contains everything related to the front-end, including React components and Tailwind CSS styles.